Comment on page

 2023-02-01720:03:14Z ERR Connection terminated error="timeout: no recent network activity" connIndex=1

 There is a HIGH possibility that your ISP *doesn't support this and your tunnel will continue to have these errors.
-To fix this issue, you need to downgrade the CloudFlared Docker App to:
+To fix this error, there are two options.

 If you have finished your Argo Tunnel installation and the configuration process, but are still getting error messages, please look for the solution in one of the following links: